maiziezhoulab/RNN_BrainMaturation/README.md

 *All analysis results of main RNN model in the paper can be reproduced by **Main_analysis.py**.
 Simply uncommenmt corresponding lines and run the script.*

 ### Analysis Function Instruction
-**print_basic_info** would show you the performance growth curve and other basic information of the model, which can hlep you to decide which rules and trial range to analyze.
+**print_basic_info** would show you the performance growth curve and other basic information of the model, which can hlep you to decide which rules and trial range to analyze. (corresponding to Fig.S5 in paper)

 <p align="center">
 	<img src="https://github.com/maiziezhoulab/RNN_PFCmaturation/blob/master/example_pic/growth_of_performance.png"  width="800">